top of page

 • Generate niche planner ideas (daily, weekly, fitness, budgeting, self-care, etc.)

-• Outline page layouts (goal trackers, habit logs, meal planners, calendars)
+• Outline the most useful page layouts (goal trackers, habit logs, meal planners, calendars)

 • Create cover title ideas and motivational quotes